Ankle Surgery: Bone Fusion vs. Joint Replacement

 Because Daniel is a bit bow-legged, his doctor, James Brodsky, MD, an orthopaedic surgeon in Dallas, advised against ankle replacement.

-In fusions, surgeons use pins, screws, plates and bone grafts to permanently joint the tibia, or shinbone, to the talus bone in the ankle.
+In fusions, surgeons use pins, screws, plates and bone grafts to permanently joint the tibia, or shinbone, to the talus (the bone that makes up the lower part of the ankle joint).
 The procedure eliminates pain by stopping bone-on-bone grinding at the expense of some mobility.
 But it doesn’t cause the Frankenstein lurch that some people fear.

 Other activities are limited.
 Daniel says going up and down stairs, for example, requires him to step sideways.